Revolutionary-Games/Thrive/doc/style_guide.md

   runnable scripts they need to begin with a shebang and be marked executable.

+- Finally you should attempt to reach the abstract goal of clean code.
+Here are some concepts that are indicative of good code (and breaking these can be bad code): Liskov substitution principle, single purpose princible, logically putting same kind of code in the same place, avoid repetition, avoid expensive operations in a loop, prefer simpler code to understand.
+Avoid anti-patterns, for example God class.

 Godot usage
 -----------

 - Do not use margins to try to position elements, that's not good Godot usage.
+Use proper parent container and min size instead.

-Instead use an empty Control with rect minsize set to the amount of blank you want.
+- For spacing elements use either a spacer (that has a visual appearance) or for invisible space use an empty Control with rect minsize set to the amount of blank you want.

+- If you need to keep track of child elements that are added through a single place, keep them in a List or Dictionary instead of asking Godot for the children and doing a bunch of extra casts.

 - Don't use text in the GUI with leading or trailing spaces to add padding, see previous bullet instead.

 - You should follow general GUI standards in designing UI.
 Use widgets that are meant for whatever kind of interaction you are designing.

 - Question popups should have a short title ending in a question mark (`?`).
 The content of the popup should give more details and also end with a question.

 - Popups should be shown with `PopupCenteredMinsize()` unless there's a good reason why something else is required.

+- Don't use `Godot.Color(string)` constructor, unless explicitly needed.
+An explicit need is for example loading from JSON or from user input.
+String literal colours should not be used in C# source code.

 Other files
 -----------